keyvisions/keyvision/README.md

 (If you'd like a preconfigured MicroSD image, contact me)

 ## The real thing
 This github project represents the virtual side of the KeyVision Project, the aim is to build a real *Programmable Visual Keyboard*.
-A single prototype can be built for $250, some $100 are just for the display, the idea is to make it affordable by industrializing it: while waiting for a breakthrough in haptic technologies that endow mechanical switch like characteristics to a 22" multi-touch panel with a 1920x540 resolution (1/2HD), I settle for a standard multi-touch panel, mounted on a keyboard sized enclosure, driven by a Raspberry Pi Zero W running in kiosk mode configured as a HID keyboard.
+A single prototype can be built for $250, $100 are just for the display, the idea is to make it affordable by industrializing it: while waiting for a breakthrough in haptic technologies that endow mechanical switch like characteristics to a 22" multi-touch panel with a 1920x540 resolution (1/2HD), I settle for a standard multi-touch panel, mounted on a keyboard sized enclosure, driven by a Raspberry Pi Zero W running in kiosk mode configured as a HID keyboard.

 (If you're interested, contact me)